MiamiOH-CSE274/Portfolio/README.md

 TODO: Answer the following questions about templates in C++

 * What is the main benefit of using templates when creating collection classes?
+	- In C++, templates are helpful in handling variables whose type isn't known until the running of the code.
+The compiler creates a version of the function with the correct variable type in place of the template variable when called.
+Template classes allow the code to be more flexible when the variable is unknown, or when the collection class needs to be able to handle several different variable types for a single function.
+Having a single template collection class is much more efficient than rewriting the same operations for functions where only the parameter variable is changed.
 * In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
 Explain why this isn't the case with template-based collection classes.
+	- Unlike normal C++ code, the implementation of a template-based collection class must be in the .h header file instead of a .cpp file.
+When a template class is called with a given parameter for T, a new class is created with that given parameter and compiled.
+All operations involving the template must be defined in the template collection class so the compiler can have access to them.
+This requires both the declaration and implementation of a template collection class to be within the .h header file.
+The .cpp file creates an instance of the template collection class with a specific variable type in place of the template, with the .h file having the implementation and operations to do with that variable type.

 20 - Using time and space analysis, justify the selection of a data structure for a given application